DustinSchimel/DustinSchimel.github.io/_posts/2022-05-29-You're-Not-Alone.md

 <center><iframe width="642" height="362" src="https://www.youtube-nocookie.com/embed/s7HZhZlG4oY?si=sRawdrvyLiOKxSuL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

-This game was developed by a group of 5 students over a span of 12 weeks for class.
-Developed with the intent to have alternative value besides just being a fun game to play.
-This was my first time developing a 2D game and my main focuses were on player movement, checkpoints, controller support, audio, dialogue, menus, and WebGL support.
-I gained a lot of experience by working on this project and I'm very happy with how it turned out.
+This game was developed by a group of five students over a span of twelve weeks for class.
+It was developed with the intent of having value beyond just being a fun game to play.
+This was my first time developing a 2D game, and my main focuses were on player movement, checkpoints, controller support, audio, dialogue, menus, and WebGL support.
+I gained a lot of experience working on this project and am very happy with how it turned out.

 **Disclaimer**

-You're Not Alone tackles one of many different backgrounds that any person may go through in their lives.
-Those who suffer from anxiety, depression, worries, or woes.
-Please know that you are valued and sometimes reaching out to a close one will help.
+You’re Not Alone tackles one of many different backgrounds that people may experience in their lives, including anxiety, depression, worries, and woes.
+Please know that you are valued, and sometimes reaching out to a loved one can help.

 **Installation**

-You can play the WebGL version on the [Itch][yourenotalone-itch] or you can download it on [GitHub][yourenotalone-git].
-Once the zip is extracted, launch the You're Not Alone.exe to start the game.
+You can play the game right below this text or on our [Itch][itchlink] page.
+Once it's loaded, just hit the <b>Play</b> button to start the game.
+If the game is laggy, make sure to enable hardware acceleration in your browser settings.

+<center><iframe frameborder="0" src="https://itch.io/embed-upload/7078899?color=535353" allowfullscreen="" width="970" height="680"><a href="https://dustinschimel.itch.io/youre-not-alone">Play You're Not Alone on itch.io</a></iframe></center>

+<center><iframe frameborder="0" src="https://itch.io/embed/1645602?bg_color=e3e3e3&amp;fg_color=222222&amp;link_color=fa5c5c&amp;border_color=757575" width="552" height="167"><a href="https://dustinschimel.itch.io/youre-not-alone">You're Not Alone by Dustin Schimel</a></iframe></center>

 **Team**
 - Eric Romero - Artist